 - Top podcasts cover industry news and trends and offer expert insights in an accessible format.

 - You can learn new tips, strategies, and ideas for employee health benefits by listening to high-quality HR-themed podcasts in addition to your regular resources.

-Podcasts for HR professionals offer those in the industry a convenient, accessible way to get the latest news, trends, and ideas related to human resources topics.
-By listening to the top podcasts, you can get inspiration for new employee health benefits programs to implement at your company to boost employee satisfaction and improve performance.
+Podcasts for HR professionals offer those in the industry a convenient, accessible way to get the latest news, trends, and ideas related to human resources topics, including self-funded health insurance.
+By listening to the top podcasts, you can get inspiration for new employee health benefits programs like self-insurance to implement at your company to boost employee satisfaction and improve performance.

 How Industry Podcasts Can Inspire HR Professionals

 As an HR professional, you constantly seek inspiration and new ideas to benefit your company employees.
 Among your top concerns are finding affordable employee health insurance and improving employee benefits packages to boost employee recruitment, performance, and engagement.

 One of the best ways to gain inspiration is to listen to others’ stories.
 Psychology Today says stories are about communication, collaboration, and connection, and hearing them can trigger our imaginations.
 This helps us tap into innovation and creativity that we may not have accessed otherwise and can bring new ideas forward.
 When it comes to self-funded health insurance, we find that storytelling works best in explaining the benefits and how it can improve a company’s bottom line.